 Woodworking.
-Woodwork King (or Queen for that matter).
+Woodwork King has a nice ring to it.
 We thought about this for the name of our website briefly.
 Maybe one day we will decide to change our name.
 Or maybe someone reading this will one day start a woodworking business with this name.